How Startup Grocery Brands Can Stand Out

 He lauded the coaching that the Greenhouse Accelerator finalists received.
 “It put a lot of wind in our sails and provided validation of who we are and what we do.
 We learned from other cohorts in the program and the message is that you gain a lot from the mentorship,” he remarked, adding that the months-long process benefited all of the participating brands and gave the startups time to really pause and focus on their respective plans and paths.

 Staying true to the flavors of the region and its people has contributed to the appeal of ¡Ya Oaxaca!, Couzens added.
 “You can taste it,” he says of truly authentic products.
-“The way in which you maintain authenticity is staying true to ingredients – sourcing your ingredients form farmers in everything from the heirloom corn to the chiles.
+“The way in which you maintain authenticity is staying true to ingredients – sourcing your ingredients from farmers in everything from the heirloom corn to the chiles.
 And Oaxaca has some of the most vibrant cuisine in Mexico.”

 In addition to its flavor, the products also get attention on the shelf due to the colorful packaging.
-The designs feature artwork created by family friends who worked on the “Coco” movie from Disney’s Pixar.
+The designs feature artwork created by family friends who hosted the animators from the Disney-Pixar movie "Coco" and helped educate and inspire them.

 For Couzens and his brothers and stepmother, winning accolades like the PepsiCo prize are part of overall feedback that propel the business forward.
 “We do demos, and when we were at Expo West this year, we had attendees and support staff who worked at the convention center come by and taste it.
 Before they even had words to express it, you could see the lights in their eyes,” Couzens recalled.
 “Like, ‘How did this just come out of a jar?’
 That’s when you know you have something.”